 Students may also want to seek out elective courses in finance and marketing to learn how to set a budget and advertise to different demographics.
 Industry experience is one of the most noted forms of training for this career field, per the BLS, and training may be obtained through internships in television, radio and film.

 In summary, coursework in broadcast communication, finance, marketing, production, and film technology could all be useful for aspiring commercial producers.
 These professionals lead teams in the full process of creating advertising commercials for clients.
-Job growth should be faster than average for producers and directors from 2014-2024.
+Job growth should be as fast as the average for producers and directors from 2018-2028.